ChinmayPillai/cs425-2025/Homeworks/A3/README.md

 - Checked proper handshake completion verification

 ### Testing Process
+1. Build the project as mentioned
-1. Start the server in one terminal
+2. Start the server in one terminal
-2. Run the client in another terminal
+3. Run the client in another terminal
-3. Observe log messages from both client and server
+4. Observe log messages from both client and server
-4. Verify that all three handshake steps complete successfully
+5. Verify that all three handshake steps complete successfully

-### Packet Inspection
-- Used the built-in packet flag printing functionality to verify correct packet construction
-- Confirmed proper sequence and acknowledgment numbers at each step

 ## 5. Restrictions